chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/6_PROGRAMMING FOR PROBLEM SOLVING/bing/Creative/all/notes_cs_1_6_PROGRAMMING FOR PROBLEM SOLVING_bing_Creative_all_.md

-# The topic is

-- The topic is a general term for the subject or theme of a text, speech, or conversation.
-- The topic can be expressed in different ways, such as a word, a phrase, a question, or a statement.
-- The topic can be identified by looking for clues in the text, such as the title, the introduction, the main idea, the keywords, or the summary.
-- The topic can be used to organize and structure the information in the text, such as by using headings, subheadings, paragraphs, or bullet points.
-- The topic can be used to guide the research and analysis of the text, such as by finding relevant sources, evaluating the evidence, and drawing conclusions.
-- The topic can be used to communicate the purpose and message of the text, such as by using a thesis statement, a hook, a transition, or a call to action.

 # Programming for Problem Solving

 Programming is the process of creating a set of instructions that tell a computer how to perform a task.
 Programming can be done using various languages, such as Python, Java, C, etc.